 The periodical department, which numbers over 400 titles, provides rich sources of material for research work.
 It contains most of the important scholarly, religious, Biblical, missionary and theological journals being published throughout the world.
+Since 1969 Mosher Library has been indexing approximately 200 of the most significant periodicals it receives for its students and making the monthly subject index available to other libraries on a subscription basis.
 In addition to current periodicals, the library has an impressive collection of the back numbers of nearly 750 periodicals, including complete runs of some of the most important journals published in the 19th century.